mramospe/reactions/README.md

 A bulitin implementation of the [PDG](https://pdg.lbl.gov) database of particles and the [NuBase](http://amdc.in2p3.fr/web/nubase_en.html) database of nuclei is included.

-The Reactions package allows to define a work with trees of processes among different elements.
+The Reactions package allows to define and work with trees of processes among different elements.
 These processes can be either a reaction, where one or more reactants generate a set of products; or a decay, where a single element generates a set of products.